kiwixz/csgofloat/README.md

 ### Colors
 If you enable ANSI escape codes with _a_ option and it is supported, output will be colored.

-All figures will be colored from red to green.
+Almost all figures will be colored from red to green.
+The custom name of item will be white.
+The custom nameThe date when item will be tradable is colored from yellow (soon) to red.

-The item's name will be colored differently:
+The item's name will be colored much differently:
 - Only grey if the item has no float
 - With red if the item is not tradable
 - More blue means better condition